-As compared to 2015, our cost per pound sold decreased \$12.18 to \$24.73 from \$36.91.
+Our cost per pound sold for produced inventory decreased \$1.74 to \$27.24 from \$28.98 compared to the same quarter in 2015 and by \$5.77 from \$26.52 to \$32.29 for the six month periods.
 The high cost in 2015 was partially due to severance and ad valorem factor increases by the state of Wyoming in the fourth quarter which were later rescinded and reissued at lower amounts.
 The effect of the higher costs was reflected in the cost of sales in Q1 2015 as the inventory flowed through the process and into conversion facility inventory.
-In addition, our costs have stabilized as production has become more consistent although volume was down in the current quarter.
+Also, much of the depreciation on the reclamation costs of mine unit 1 was incurred by August 2015 so non-cash costs were significantly higher in 2015.
+Finally, our costs have stabilized as production has become more consistent although volume was down in the current year.